 The technical sessions will showcase the latest technological advances.
 Whether you're a blaster in the field or a supervisor, you'll find this an informative, enjoyable event.
-The following is a preliminary list of papers which will be presented in Nashville, Tenn.
+The following is a preliminary list of papers which will be presented in Denver, Colo.
 This program is subject to change.

 Accidental Activation of an Emergency Rocket Flare and Evaluation of Ignition